-Effective Adderall addiction treatment starts with a 24-hour monitored medical detox at a licensed, reputable drug rehabilitation facility.
-This procedure is the safest way to gradually taper off Adderall and avoid relapse.
+Effective Adderall addiction treatment starts with a residential stay at an accredited facility, but using Adderall alongside more dangerous substances such as alcohol will likely require a 24-hour monitored medical detox.
+This procedure is the safest way to gradually taper off and avoid relapse.
 This process happens under the supervision of health care professionals and addiction treatment specialists who understand what you’re going through.
 They also know what to do to keep you comfortable during the withdrawal process.

 After detox ends and medical stability has been achieved, which can happen over the course of three to seven days, the next step is to enter a recovery program that allows the time and space to address Adderall addiction with behavioral therapy and strategies that promote full-time sobriety.
 Treatment looks different for different people, so this treatment setting depends on several factors that are specific to one’s situation.

 Common options include inpatient treatment, residential treatment, and outpatient treatment.
 Residential treatment requires at least a 30-day stay and therefore requires more commitment than an outpatient program.
 While there is no one way to do treatment, the National Institute on Drug Abuse (NIDA) recommends that recovery takes place in the treatment environment for at least 90 days or three months.
 Longer periods in a recovery setting can increase the chances of stopping drug use.